Getting Started

 These board support had been created by earlephilhower and you can check out github repository for more details.

-To make this possible, we developed a simple mechanism: we store the FPGA bitstreams in the RP2040’s flash memory and retrieve them whenever we need to configure the FPGA.
+To make this possible, we developed a simple mechanism: we store the FPGA bit-streams in the MCU’s flash memory and retrieve them whenever we need to configure the FPGA.
+To do this we will need to use a file system called littleFS.

 Step 2.
 Adding the LittleFS Tool

-The LittleFS library in Arduino allows you to store, load, and update the bitstream in the flash memory through the microcontroller (RP2040).
+The LittleFS library in Arduino allows you to store, load, and update the bitstream in the flash memory through the microcontroller.

 We need to add a Little-FS utility to bind a bin file (FPGA bitstream with code for Shrike).
 We can find the utility here download the latest release ZIP.